Friday, 19 June 2020

 This is how quarantined Chinese citizens are entertaining themselves…

 Some folk wur playin ping pong, others hud the baws tae wander roond ghostoons.
-Ah keep scrollin before ah look roond ma bedroom.
-Ah’ve gat it just the way ah like it.
+Ah keep scrollin afore ah luik roond ma bedroom.
+Ah’ve gat it jist the way ah like it.
 White faux fur oan ma bed, a wee rug, and a vanity cabinet fur daein ma ablutions.

 An envelope ah’ve been meanin tae sort through fur cuddies years catches ma eye.
 It’s yellae’d.
-A relic fae ma granny’s hoose that ah’ve held oantae fur years.
+A relic fae ma Granny’s hoose that ah’ve held oantae.
 Ah’m an awfae wan fur the hoardin.
 Ah open it, slidin oot a letter that hud been penned oan a typewriter.
 It isnae an original.

 It reads: ‘Copy of letter from William Tannahill Stirling, New Jersey, to his father, Robert Stirling, Waterside Kirkintilloch.
 Seems to have been written in late 1850.’

 Ah’m a Stirlin through and through.
-Maybe it’s ma Granda’s great granda.
+Mibbie it’s ma Granda’s great granda.

 “Our passage was very stormy the first two weeks, but it became more milder on the 24th of June and one of our passengers died that morning.
 He was an auld man.
 The second man tied him in his bad clothes and tied about fifty pounds of pig iron about his feet and fetched him up on deck and the captain read the 14 chapter of job and then pitched him overboard.”